chandu-jannu/NAT-explain/README.md

 Because these ranges are reused inside millions of separate private networks, a packet with a private source address can't be routed across the internet-routers have no idea which of the millions of `192.168.1.10`s.
 NAT exists to translate that private address into something globally unique before the packet leaves the network.

+## How the translation actually works

+imagine your laptop (`192.168.1.10`) sends a request to a web server (`93.184.216.34`) on port 80.
+Your laptop uses a random local port for this connection - say `51000`.